 In the early 1970s, the United States Army wished to demonstrate the capabilities of Army Aviation (in a similar manner as the Thunderbirds and Blue Angels), using the 1972 U.S. International Transportation Exposition at Dulles International Airport - better known as Transpo ’72 - as a springboard for the team.

-And so, in 1972, the Silver Eagles were organized.
+In 1972, the Silver Eagles were organized.
 The mission of the team was to assist US Army personnel procurement and retention efforts and to contribute to the public understanding of the role of Army aircraft by demonstrating proficiency and versatility in the performance of precision helicopter flight.

 When first organized, the Silver Eagles were the only helicopter demonstration team in America.
 Based at Fort Rucker, Alabama, the Silver Eagles consisted of 25 enlisted volunteers and 12 officer aviators.
-The team was assigned two helicopter models - nine OH-6A Cayuse helicopters that had been completely overhauled after seeing combat service in Viet Nam, and nine factory fresh OH-58 Kiowa helicopters.
+The team was assigned two helicopter models - nine OH-6A Cayuse helicopters that had been completely overhauled after seeing combat service in Viet Nam, and 9 factory-fresh OH-58 Kiowa helicopters.
 Shortly after their organization, though, the OH-58 helicopters were transferred to other units and the Silver Eagles retained the nine OH-6A's painted in olive drab and white colors.